 second largest, and Lake Tåkern, a bird sanctuary.

-Globally there are over 160 centres in this tradition, out of which nine are in Europe.
+Globally there are over 200 centres in this tradition, out of which 13 are in Europe.
 Dhamma Sobhana has been established to serve mainly the Nordic countries but students come from around the world.

 The centre is in the countryside, in a peaceful location.
 It is surrounded by forest and farm land.
 The property was originally a village school, and has previously also been a rehabilitation centre and a youth hostel.

-Courses at the centre are conducted bilingually, in English and Swedish.
-Dhamma Sobhana has a capacity of about 80 students per course.
+Courses at the centre are conducted bilingually, often in English and Swedish, but twice a year even English and Danish.
+Dhamma Sobhana has a capacity of about 110 students per course.

-Dhamma Sobhana is administrated by The Swedish Vipassana Association, a non-profit organization.
+Dhamma Sobhana is administrated by The Swedish Vipassana Foundation, a non-profit organization.